precice/tutorials/channel-transport/README.md

 ## Running the simulation

+For the fluid solver, use Nutils for ease of installation and OpenFOAM for speed.

 Open two separate terminals and start one fluid and one transport participant by calling the respective run scripts `run.sh` located in each of the participants' directory.
 For example:

 ```bash